Home Cooking

 5. Add the risotto rice and spread it around evenly in the pan to coat with butter.

 6. Pour the white wine over the top and shake the pan to 'agitate' the rice and coat them with wine.
-Add in the sprig of rosemary.7.
-Pour in enough stock to just cover the rice.
-I warmed my stock in the microwave so that adding the stock doesn't lower the temperature of the rice.
+Add in the sprig of rosemary.

 9. The risotto is cooked when the rice is just al dente (soft to bite but still slightly firm on the inside).
 Fish out the garlic and rosemary.

 10. Turn off the heat and plop in another tbsp of butter and 2-3 tbsp of the pumpkin puree.
 Stir through gently.
 Add the Parmesan and stir through again.
-You can adjust the seasoning at this stage but I found that it was fine without addition of salt or pepper.11.
-Serve the risotto immediately.
-Garnish with some crumbled goats cheese and baby basil leaves.
+You can adjust the seasoning at this stage but I found that it was fine without addition of salt or pepper.

 Ok, I admit it.
 This risotto is much better than the one I made yesterday.
 The flavors were simple, clean and very complimentary.
 I could have gone without the basil though - thought it was a tad overpowering.
 Guess I have a low basil tolerance, but the pumpkin and goats cheese worked like a charm.
 The MAIN area of improvement was the texture of the rice.